restorecommerce/chassis-srv/README.md

 [depend]: https://img.shields.io/david/restorecommerce/chassis-srv.svg?style=flat-square
 [cover]: http://img.shields.io/coveralls/restorecommerce/chassis-srv/master.svg?style=flat-square

-A chassis for [restorecommerce](https://github.com/restorecommerce/)-based microservices.
+A chassis for [Restorecommerce](https://github.com/restorecommerce/) microservices.

 ## Features

-- Business logic exposure through RPC endpoints
+- Business logic exposed via gRPC
 - Endpoint discovery, as well as retry and timeout mechanisms
 - Endpoint calls with custom middleware
 - Provide multiple microservice functionalities from the Restore Commerce ecosystem, such as logging, database access, cache handling or exposing system commands.

 ## Architecture

 The chassis consists of 6 components:

 - a configuration loader
 - a multi-transport configurable log infrastructure
 - a base Restore Commerce microservice structure provided by the [Server](src/microservice/server.ts) class, which emits state-related events and can be bound to a number of [gRPC](https://grpc.io/docs/) endpoints, given a [Protocol Buffer](https://developers.google.com/protocol-buffers/docs/overview) interface and a transport config